 First, don’t make the mistake of simply paying late.
 Getting your payment in the mail and postmarked on the day the mortgage is due is often considered late.
 Being a few days late might not get you reported to the credit bureaus but could land you with late fees.
 Give plenty of time to allow your payment to be delivered and processed before the due date.
 Also, if you think you are going to have trouble coming up with the money for the payment, just know that partial payments are typically not counted as being on time and are only held by the lender while they wait for the remainder of the payment to arrive.
 If possible, save ahead of time and keep a rainy-day fund that can help get you through any financial upsets.

 How to Stop Foreclosure

-If the reason your payments are late is because you are having financial hardship, the most important thing to do is to work with the lender right away.
+If the reason your payments are late is that you are having a financial hardship, the most important thing to do is to work with the lender right away.
 Between the time you miss your first payment and losing your home, there are many opportunities for you to regain your standing.

-For starters, if you communicate your situation to the lender up front, they may waive your late fees, or they may work out a payment plan with you to help bring you current.
+For starters, if you communicate your situation to the lender upfront, they may waive your late fees, or they may work out a payment plan with you to help bring you current.
 Also, if you can prove that you are keeping the house in good condition, they may waive the home inspections and associated fees.
-A renegotiation of your loan might also be possible during this time.
+Renegotiation of your loan might also be possible during this time.
 Finding out what kinds of programs you could be eligible to help reduce your interest rate and lower your monthly payments is crucial.
 The most important thing is to seek help right away.
 Don’t try to fight the problem by yourself.

 To see what options you have for refinancing your home loan, reach out to one of the mortgage consultants at A and N Mortgage by filling out the online mortgage application and choose “Refinance” in the “Type of Loan” dropdown menu.
 Or you can speak with an A and N Mortgage consultant in person at (773) 305-LOAN.